programming-hero-web-course-4/b10a8-gadget-heaven-rajiasultanashraboni/Readme.md

-# GadgetHaven - Shraboni Gadget Heaven
+# GadgetHeaven - Shraboni Gadget Heaven

 Shraboni Gadget Haven is an intuitive and feature-rich e-commerce platform for buying gadgets.
 The website is built based on a detailed Figma design and includes features like product categories, structured navigation, a shopping cart, wishlist system, product filtering, and more.
 It ensures a smooth user experience and data persistence with Context API and LocalStorage.